Silken Windhound: History

+In late 2010, Silken Windhounds were accepted as a breed in NOFCA, the National Open Field Coursing Association, and can participate in open field events.
+On March 18, 2011, Silken Windhounds were recognized by the United Kennel Club.
+The breed has since also been recognized by Fédération Cynologique Internationale-affiliated kennel clubs in Germany and the Netherlands, though it remains unrecognized by the FCI itself.

 Events

 Silken Windhounds participate in performance sports and showings worldwide, including the NAKC, IABCA, and NCA, as part of the hound group.
 In Slovenia, Silkens are an accepted part of the Slovenian Kennel Club, member of the FCI, also in the hound group.
 Silken Windhounds also participate in sighthound performance sports, competing alongside other sighthounds in Finnish lure coursing and straight racing events.
 The ISWS has established straight and oval track racing programs that enable Silkens to compete and win points towards performance titles.